Ty France Preview, Player Props: Mariners vs. Angels

 Ty France At The Plate

-- France has driven in a run in 40 games this season (28.8%), including 11 games with more than one RBI (7.9%).
-He has also driven home three or more of his team's runs in four contests.
+- France has picked up an RBI in 28.6% of his games this season, with two or more RBI in 7.9% of his games.
+He has also driven in three or more runs in four contests.

-- He has scored in 56 of 139 games this year, and more than once 14 times.
+- He has scored in 40.0% of his games this year, with two or more runs scored in 10.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.